CEDL2017/homework3-policy-gradient/report.md

 #### Problem 1: construct a neural network to represent policy

-According to the instruction, there should be two hidden layer in the NN.
+According to the instruction, there should be two hidden layers in the neural network.
-The first layer is activated by tanh, the second layer outputs the sofmaxed result which is named 'probs'
+The first layer is activated by `tanh`, the second layer outputs the `sofmax`ed result which is named 'probs'

 ```
 h1 = tf.contrib.layers.fully_connected(inputs = self._observations, num_outputs = hidden_dim, activation_fn = tf.nn.tanh)
 probs = tf.contrib.layers.fully_connected(inputs = h1, num_outputs = out_dim, activation_fn = tf.nn.softmax)
 ```

-#### Problem 2: compute the surrogate loss
+#### Problem 2: Compute the surrogate loss

 By the REINFORCE algorithm, we can obtain the empirical policy gradient and update the gradient step by step.
 We can first construct the computation graph for  L(θ) , and then take its gradient as the empirical policy gradient.